 Open days and more

 About the Academy of Music and Performing Arts

-The Academy of Music and Performing Arts (AMPA) offers an ambitious, innovative study programme.
+The Academy of Music and Performing Arts (AMPA) offers an ambitious and innovative Bachelor conservatory programme.
 Our vision is based on the idea that your individual musical development into a top musician can only flourish through practice.
 We encourage you, together with our teachers, your fellow students and the professional field, to develop new visions of musical artistry.
 This artistry is underpinned by six key skills: instrument & ensemble playing, self-management, interdisciplinarity, practice-oriented research, collective entrepreneurship and international connectedness.
 Our top teachers are right in the middle of the field and will coach you to further develop your talent.

 What are you going to learn?